m-moshtagh/Ohara/Java/Core/referencetypes/referenceTypes.md

 * Referecnce types start with uppercase letter by convention.
 * methods can be called following a reference type.
 * Reference types can be assigned null. which means they do not currently refer to an object

+> Reference size depends on the arch of the system.
+In 64bit systems reference size is 64 bit and so it is in 32bit systems.